The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Introduction

 \end{theorem}

-Recall that 3-manifold $M$ is called {\it irreducible} if each an embedded sphere is bounded a ball in $M$.
-In particular, $\pi_2(M)=0$ (see \cite{H}).
-Note that if $M$ admits a taut foliation, then $M$ is irreducible \cite{Nov}.
+Notice that if $M^3$ admits a taut foliation, then $M^3$ is irreducible \cite{Nov}.
+Let us recall that 3-manifold $M^3$ is called {\it irreducible} if each an embedded sphere bounds a ball in $M^3$.
+In particular, $\pi_2(M^3)=0$ (see \cite{H}).

-W. Thurston has proved \cite{Th} (see also \cite{ET}) that for each closed embedded orientable surface $M^2\subset M$ which is different from $S^2$ the Euler class $e(\mathcal F)$ of the tangent distribution to a transversely oriented taut foliation $ \mathcal F $ on $M$ satisfies the following estimate:
+W. Thurston has proved \cite{Th} (see also \cite{ET}) that if $M^2\subset M^3$ is a closed embedded orientable surface which is different from $S^2$ then the Euler class $e(\mathcal F)$ of a transversely oriented taut foliation $ \mathcal F $ on $M^3$ satisfies\footnote {By the Euler class of the foliation $\F$ we mean the Euler class of the distribution tangent to $\F$.}:

-Since any integer homology class $H_2(M)$ can be represented by a closed oriented surface (see subsection \ref{3.1.}) the inequality above gives bounds for the possible values of the cohomology class $e(\cal F)$ on the generators of $H_2(M)$ and therefore the number of cohomological classes $ H^2 (M) $ realized as Euler classes $e(\mathcal F)$ of the tangent distribution to $ \mathcal F $ is finite.
+Since any integer homology class $H_2(M^3;\Z)$ can be represented by a closed oriented surface (see subsection \ref{harm}) the inequality above bounds the possible values of the cohomology class $e(\F)$ on the generators of $H_2(M^3;\Z)$ and therefore the number of cohomological classes $ H^2 (M^3;\Z) $ realized as Euler classes $e(\mathcal F)$ is finite.

-The purpose of this work is to generalize the inequality \eqref{Chi} on the class of bounded mean curvature foliations.
-We prove the following theorem in this paper.
+In this paper we estimate from above the $L^2$ -norm of the Euler class of foliations on closed Riemannian 3-Manifolds with leaves having a mean curvature bounded in absolute value by some positive constant.
+Here we represent the following result.

+\begin{theorem}[Main theorem] Let $ V_0> 0, i_0> 0, H_0>0, k_0 \leq K_0$ be fixed constants.
+Suppose $ (M^3,\F) $ be a closed oriented irreducible three-dimensional Riemannian manifold equipped by a two-dimensional transversely oriented foliation $\F $, whose leaves have the modulus of mean curvature $H$ bounded above by the constant $H_0$, and $M^3$ satisfies the following conditions: \begin{enumerate} \item the volume $Vol(M^3)\leq V_0$; \item the sectional curvature $K$ of $M$ satisfies the inequality $k_0\leq K \leq K_0$; \item where $ inj (M^3) $ is the injectivity radius of of $ M^3 $. \end{enumerate} Then there exists a constant $C_1(V_0,i_0,k_0,K_0,H_0)$ such that $L^2$ -norm